 Testimony #3 Some years ago, a woman from our church made \$20 dollars a week babysitting children.
-When she heard what the Scripture says about tithing, she asked God, "God, do you really need my \$2.00 every week?"
+When she heard what the Scripture says about tithing, she asked God, "God, do you really need my \$2 every week?"
 To which the Lord replied, "No, but I want your obedience."
 She started tithing and was greatly blessed because of it.

 On a personal note, when my wife and I first got married, we didn't have much income, but we always gave a minimum of 10% to our local church, plus missions offerings.
 Three years later when we left that town, we had furniture and other items stored with friends or relatives in four or five different places.
 We always took that as a clear illustration of what God says in his word, "and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it."
 We couldn't fit all our belongings into our small apartment, so friends stored some of it for us!
-We can continue to testify to this day that God blesses those who handle their money his way.
+We can continue to testify to this day that God blesses those who tithe obediently.

-Foundations Lesson #19 Stewardship, Tithing, and Giving, Part Three
+Foundations Lesson #19A Stewardship, Tithing, and Giving, Part 3

 Going on to page two of our outline, let's look at the subject of giving.
-Once we have taken the sacred portion, the tithe, and brought it into the storehouse, the local church; once we have acknowledged that God owns everything; we are free to give offerings, alms, and other gifts from the remaining 90% as God would lead us by His Holy Spirit.
-We have to understand that God is a giver.
-God is a giver.
+Once we've acknowledged that God owns everything, once we've taken the sacred portion, the tithe, and brought it into the storehouse, the local church, once we've done those things, we're free to give offerings, alms, and other gifts from the remaining 90% as God would lead us by His Holy Spirit.
+When it comes to giving, the first truth we need to understand is that God is a great giver.
+Giving is an important part of the nature of The Almighty.